(734) 284-8088

 Southgate Mi Dental Implants

 If you’re considering dental implants, it’s natural to want to know their level of durability.
 Turns out, various factors, from the quality of the implant material and jawbone density to a patient’s oral hygiene habits all determine how long they truly last.
-By going over each of these with you, our Southgate dental implant dentists can help you make informed decisions and take proactive steps to ensure your restoration(s) stand the test of time.
+By going over each of these with you, our Southgate, MI, dental implant dentists can help you make informed decisions and take proactive steps to ensure your restoration(s) stand the test of time.

 Here’s what contributes to the impressive lifespan of dental implants and how you can maximize their longevity for a confident smile.